giorgileladze/photo-gallery/README.md

 - **axios**: Within the `axios` folder, you'll encounter the Axios instance utilized in the project.
 This folder contains customized Axios parameters and exports a custom Axios object tailored for use within the project.
 This setup ensures efficient communication with backend services and facilitates seamless data exchange.

+## Caching
+project is caching 2 main data structure:
+- **photos**: this is key - value pair object where each key is **id** of the individual image and value is **image data** itself.
+- **query**: this is key - value pair object where each key is **query** that we have already searched and the value is **array of ids**.
+Each cached query contains array of ids which represent image ids.

+before each request custom hooks first check storage if there are any previouslly saved results to avoid api request.
+It also saves image stats when so it only need to send one request for image stats and it will be saved for later use;

 ## Installation

 To run this project locally, follow these steps: